-Xibo in the Cloud customers can skip directly to Timezone
+Xibo in the Cloud customers please skip this section and go directly to the Timezone section.

-It’s really important that the time is correct on your CMS, and that the CMS timezone setting is set correctly for the timezone you’re working in.
+It’s very important that the time is correct on your CMS, and that the CMS timezone setting is set correctly for the timezone you’re working in.

-You might want to consider setting up your Operating System to sync time automatically from the Internet so that the time is always correct.
+You may want to consider setting up your Operating System to sync time automatically from the Internet so that the time is always correct.

-So now your clock is correct (and will remain so automatically), we need to let the CMS know what timezone it should be using.
+Now your clock is correct (and will remain so automatically), you need to let the CMS know what Timezone it should be using.
 The installer attempts to make an intelligent guess from the timezone that your OS has been set up to use, but it’s not always able to make the best choice.

 Log in to your CMS and go to the Settings page under the Administration section of the Menu and click on the Regional tab.

-Select the nearest major city in your timezone.
-Click Save at the bottom of the page.
+Use the drop-down menu to select the nearest major city in your timezone, click Save at the bottom of the page.

 CMS Maintenance and Email Alerts

-The Xibo CMS is only ever running when a user is actively interacting with the system, or a Player is connecting to update its content.
-At other times, Xibo isn’t running at all.
-That means in order to carry out certain background routines (eg clearing out old records) or to alert you if one of your Players stops connecting as expected, we need a regular “wakeup” to run Xibo to allow those things to happen.
+The Xibo CMS is only ever running when a User is actively interacting with the system, or a Player is connecting to update its content.
+At all other times, Xibo isn’t running at all which means in order to carry out certain background routines (eg clearing out old records) or to alert you if one of your Players stops connecting as expected, we need a regular “wakeup” to run Xibo that will allow those things to happen.
 Xibo uses Tasks and XTR to run these routines.
-In the Cloud, or wtih Docker, running XTR will happen automatically for you.

-Now the CMS is being regularly woken up, we can optionally configure email alerts to be sent when Players stop connecting properly, and when they come back online after a period of downtime.
+Now the CMS is being regularly woken up, you can optionally configure Email Alerts to be sent when Players stop connecting properly, and when they come back online after a period of downtime.

 MAINTENANCE_EMAIL_ALERTS) - is set to On

-- Enter the email address that should receive an email when a display goes offline or comes back online in the
+mail_to) - enter the email address that should receive an email when a Display goes offline or comes back online.

-- Enter the email address alerts from the CMS should come from in the
+mail_from) - enter the email address alerts from the CMS should come from.